The Boys (TV series): Writing

-The series takes place in a universe where most of the superpowered people (referred to as "Supes") pretend to be heroic to ensure that they are loved by the public, while working for Vought which is a company that monetizes and markets them, but in reality, outside their heroic personas, they are actually corrupt celebrities who abuse their powers out of selfishness for personal gain, which serves as a deconstruction of the superhero genre and the idealisms of heroism that they are supposed to represent in contrast to DC and Marvel.
-The series attempts to more realistically portray how superheroes would enmesh themselves into contemporary culture, with many of them having an influence as political figures, over-worshipped celebrities, and profitable marketing tools for a hyper-consumerist society.
-Many of the Supes that appear in the series are also a direct parody from very popular superheroes from Marvel and DC intending to give them more depraved, problematic and realistic counterparts, with each season introducing a new Supe that is derived from a popular superheroic character.
+The series takes place in a universe where most superpowered people (or "Supes") pretend to be heroic to ensure they are loved by the public, while working for Vought, a company that monetizes and markets them.
+However, in reality, outside their heroic personas, they are actually corrupt celebrities who abuse their powers out of selfishness for personal gain, which serves as a deconstruction of the superhero genre and the idealisms of heroism they are supposed to represent in contrast to DC and Marvel.
+The series attempts to more realistically portray how superheroes would enmesh themselves into contemporary culture, with many of them having influence as political figures, over-worshipped celebrities, and profitable marketing tools for a hyper-consumerist society.
+Many of the Supes that appear in the series are also a direct parody of popular superheroes from Marvel and DC, intending to give them more depraved, problematic, and realistic counterparts, with each season introducing a new Supe that is derived from a popular superheroic character.

-While trying to remain faithful to the source material, the series departs from the comic book series storyline in order to retain a sense of realism; Kripke considered that some of the concepts and characters from the comics were too fantastic for portrayal in the television adaptation, and set rules for the writers about ideas that would and would not be allowed.
-Another reason for changes to the television adaptation was because of differences between the 2000s time-period of the comic book and the late 2010s of the television series.
+While trying to remain faithful to the source material, the series departs from the comic book series storyline to retain a sense of realism.
+Kripke considered that some of the concepts and characters from the comics were too fantastic for portrayal in the television adaptation, and set rules for the writers about ideas that would and would not be allowed.
+Changes to the adaptation were also because of differences between the 2000s time-period of the comic book and the late 2010s of the television series.
 Kripke tailored the storylines of the third season finale, intending the series to run for five seasons, with further adaptations of the comic book series planned for spin-offs that would take place in the same universe as the main series.

 Following the success and renewal of the spin-off series Gen V, which would connect the third and fourth seasons of the main series, Kripke revealed that he was reconsidering his original plans, and that the main series could run beyond five seasons, given its success.
-He also made light of his initial plans for another similar series, Supernatural (2005–2020), for which he also served as showrunner: "I have since realized that literally no one in history is worse at predicting the amount [sic] of seasons of a show, like literally.
+He also made light of his initial plans for another similar series, Supernatural (2005–2020), for which he also served as showrunner: "I have since realized that literally no one in history is worse at predicting the amount[sic] of seasons of a show, like literally.
 I have learned my lesson and I've stopped predicting how many seasons these shows go.
 You will find out in hindsight."